shreyash708/EXP2-Size-of-string-and-positive-negative-integer/README.md

-Experiment No. 2
+# Title: Size of String and Positive Negative Integer

-Aim:
+# Aim:
 To study and implement C++ program structure and understand the use of various data types.

-Tools Required:

-Visual Studio Code (VS Code)
+# Tools Required: Visual Studio Code (VS Code)

-Theory:
+#Theory:
 In C++, data types are used to define the type of data a variable can hold.
 The fundamental data types include:

 1.int – integer values (e.g., 1, -5)